-Furthermore, NC3's perception that its capabilities do not match Europol and the survey results are at odds.
+Furthermore, NC3's perception that its capabilities do not match Europol's and the survey results are at odds.
 It seems clear from the data that the idea that Europol needs to provide most of the necessary partnerships to member states to encourage cooperation does not hold water.
-Again, this might point to state and state police agencies' views on the nature of the problem of cybercrime - this is an issue area that agencies perceive that there is no limit to increased support and expertise, but this increased support and expertise does not have to come with wholesale substitution of Europol's cybercrime mitigation capabilities with domestic ones.
-Therefore while it may allow states to increase their abilities in fighting cybercrime, cooperation in the name of substituting capabilities only provides marginal improvement in some cases and serves as secondary driver toward state involvement within Europol than a primary one.
-This leads to the conclusion that an intrinsic property of the problem, the international nature of cybercrime, serves as a primary motivator behind states' willingness to cooperate within an institution to fight it, and other potential avenues for mitigation, specifically domestic avenues, are not enough to make a state's police agency feel secure.
+Again, this might point to states' and state police agencies' views on the nature of the problem of cybercrime - this is an issue area for which agencies perceive there is no limit to increased support and expertise; however, this increased support and expertise do not necessarily amount to the wholesale substitution of Europol's cybercrime mitigation capabilities with domestic ones.
+Therefore, while it may allow states to increase their abilities to fight cybercrime, cooperation in the name of substituting capabilities only provides marginal improvement in some cases and serves more as a secondary driver toward state involvement within Europol than as a primary one.
+This leads to the conclusion that an intrinsic property of the problem, the international nature of cybercrime, serves as a primary motivator behind states' willingness to cooperate within an institution to fight cybercrime; in addition, other potential avenues for mitigation, specifically domestic avenues, are not enough to make a state's police agency feel secure.

-Testing the third hypothesis involves identifying whether international cooperation within Europol focuses on capacity building; if a large proportion of cooperation does focus on capacity building, then states are driven to cooperate within the institution to build a sustainable domestic anti-cybercrime apparatus.
-Each cooperative action as noted from the interview with Amann is classified according to Dupont's categories [87] to ascertain whether international cooperation against cybercrime focuses on capacity building.
+Testing the third hypothesis involves identifying whether international cooperation within Europol focuses on capacity building; if a large proportion of cooperation does focus on capacity building, then states are driven to cooperate within the institution to build a sustainable, domestic, anti-cybercrime apparatus.
+As noted from the interview with Amann, each cooperative action is classified according to Dupont's categories[87] to ascertain whether international cooperation against cybercrime focuses on capacity building.

 Table 2 maps the categories Dupont presents in his work to the types of operations available through Europol.
 Clearly, these operations do not cleanly fall into the different categories.
-For example, as an open-source (free-to-use) project, the development of the FREETOOL project can be considered capacity building to allow member state police agencies to augment their cybercrime analysis capacity.
+For example, as an open-source (free-to-use) project, the development of the FREETOOL project can be considered an instance of capacity building to allow member state police agencies to augment their cybercrime analysis capacity.
 In contrast, tools such as EMAS are only useful if other states share their malware through the system.
 However, both allow member states to build up their intelligence concerning malware.
-Furthermore, Amann characterized the use of such tools not as capacity building but as operational support, placing technical forensics analysis tools under the category of law enforcement operations [88].
+Furthermore, Amann characterized the use of such tools not as capacity building, but as operational support, placing technical forensics analysis tools under the category of law enforcement operations[88].
 This overlap makes it difficult to provide a discrete category for each type of cooperation.
-Given that intelligence sharing makes up most of Europol's day-to-day work, it seems reasonable to conclude that exchange of information trumps all of the other categories in frequency.
+Given that intelligence sharing makes up most of Europol's day-to-day work, it seems reasonable to conclude that the exchange of information trumps all of the other categories in frequency.
 This conclusion is not necessarily predicated upon the inclusion of technical forensics analysis tool development, as SIENA still constitutes the bulk of intelligence report sharing.
 Therefore, if capacity building only encompasses funding, education, and capability development, then capacity building comes in third behind information exchange and law enforcement operations, respectively.
 Since capacity building only makes up a relatively small amount of cooperative measures that occur within Europol, cooperation for self-reliance seems to be a weak driver in encouraging states to cooperate within Europol against cybercrime.